MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ### -AppId
 The AppId parameter specifies the application ID of the service principal that's used in certificate based authentication (CBA).
 A valid value is the GUID of the application ID (service principal).
 For example, `36ee4c6c-0812-40a2-b820-b22ebd02bce3`.

-For more information, see [App-only authentication for unattended scripts in the EXO V2 module](https://aka.ms/exov2-cba).
+For more information, see [App-only authentication for unattended scripts in the Exchang Online PowerShell module](https://aka.ms/exov2-cba).

 ```yaml
 Type: String